xavivives/Blog/Xavi Vives CV.md

 ### Designer and developer
 Most of the projects I've been part of require a mix between design skills and technical knowledge, which is the area where I really enjoy working on.

-In last few years, my main area of interest has been focused decentralized technologies, and what they can enable technically but especially for the social-economic side of it.
+In last few years, my main area of interest has been focused on decentralized technologies, and what they can enable technically but especially for the social-economic side of it.

 ## Professional experience